Senate of the Academic Council

 4. Responsibilities of Faculty Members

-5. Guidelines for Policy Implementation
+5. Policy Implementation

 Full-time Academic Council members who expect to consult for more than 13 days in any one academic quarter, but not more than 39 days in the academic year, should so inform their department chairperson or dean on a prospective basis.
-A reasonable amount of “averaging’’ over the quarters of the academic year (or the full year, if the person is at 100 percent time for all four quarters) ordinarily is acceptable, although particular circumstances such as teaching loads or the terms of support under grants or contracts will need to be taken into account.
+A reasonable amount of “averaging’’ over the quarters of the academic year (or the full year, if the person is at 100 percent time for all four quarters) ordinarily is acceptable, although particular circumstances, such as teaching loads or the terms of support under grants or contracts, will need to be taken into account.
 Averaging of consulting time from quarters of less than full-time service to quarters of full-time service is not permitted.

 C. Consulting During Periods of Part-Time University Employment